stellarcorp/tvsc/README.md

 # TVSC

 This repository is the principal codebase for the Tennessee Valley Stellar Corporation.
-We are a small space agency in east Tennessee dedicated to the open development of technologies enabling the public use of space.
+We are a community-scale space agency in east Tennessee dedicated to the open development of technologies enabling the public use of space.
 Our first project is a drone-based communication system called "Virtual Tower".
-It's goal is to extend radio communications without the need of a physical radio tower.
+Its goal is to extend radio communications without the need of a physical radio tower.
 The Virtual Tower is currently under development and is not yet ready for general use.

 ## Getting started